thilo-hub/IPPFritzFax/README.md

 The built-in web server only allows you to send single pages as a fax...
 All not very pleasant

-This package solfves this problem.
+This package solves this problem.
 It creates an IPP printer device which has a "sub-device" as the fax modem.
 It will show on the network as a FritBox Fax printer.